-For nearly 100 years Pitney Bowes has been innovating and delivering technologies that remove the complexity of getting commerce transactions precisely right.
-Our 14,000 passionate Craftsmen of Commerce around the world maintain a relentless pursuit of innovation with over 2,300 active patents, and focus on clients, who are at the center of all that we do.
+For 100 years, Pitney Bowes has been innovating and delivering technologies that remove the complexity of getting commerce transactions precisely right.
+Our 11,000 passionate employees around the world maintain a relentless pursuit of innovation with over 2,300 active patents and focus on clients, who are at the center of all that we do.

 Today, millions of clients worldwide (including over 90% of Fortune 500 companies) rely on Pitney Bowes products, solutions, and services to deliver business excellence.
 Our legacy is clear; but when we look to the future, we like what we see even more.
 That’s because of the immense vision and talent of our people is the real story behind our success.